 Environmental equity considers the distribution of the above-mentioned resources in a community to all neighborhoods, including EJ populations.
-Fairhaven's three (3) mapped EJ block groups surround one of the Town's most utilized and available recreation areas, the Livesey Park complex.
+Fairhaven's three (3) mapped EJ block groups surround one of the Town's most utilized and available recreation areas, Livesey Park.